We’ve Got You Covered

 - Is separate from comprehensive health insurance.

-If you have question on the Duke SMIP or the Student Health Center you can visit the Duke Student Health Center website or call 919.681.WELL.
+If you have questions about the Duke SMIP or the Student Health Center you can visit the Duke Student Health Center website or call 919.681.WELL.

 Child Care Subsidy